supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 I think this quote has huge implications.
 Imagine reading an article and you absolutely cannot connect it to anything in your life and you don't plan to build on it.
 What use it has?
 This has implications in a sense that **the greater the number (or magnitude) of the connections, the more applicable the thing**.
 You can read article passively and totally miss all the potential connections you can make between the article and your life.
 This is maybe word twisting of things you probably already know, however I find it a nice way of thinking, a heuristic.

-When you are reading an article, first thing you should do is to try to find the connections or create the connections. **Connections can be found from anywhere!** I think we can create applicability by creating connections.
+When you are reading an article, first thing you should do is to try to find the connections or form the connections. **Connections can be found from anywhere!** I think we can create applicability by forming connections.
 I think being able to connect things like nobody else does is the root of creativity and genius.
 In contrast, if you are reading something that fundamentally is applicable and related to your life, but you don't make the connection between the knowledge and your life, it is useless.
 This  aligns with what I wrote in my article about [knowledge being an asset](https://lehtola.blog/blog/adding-value-realizing-value/).

+> Applicability can be created by forming connections

 Some authors make connections easy with their rich examples and metaphors.
 With some material you really need to concentrate to **create the connection yourself**.